 That's not to say white people don't have struggles, grief, hardship, or pain, but they do not suffer from systematic repression because of the color of their skin as non-white—or POC—do.
 That's it!There is a lot of terminology floating around with different ways to refer to ethnic minorities.
 Which are correct, in what context, and why?
 See my ideas on the topic here.
 Click To Tweet

 BIPOC stands for Black/Indigenous/People of Color.
 This term has gained recent popularity as talks about race and individual racial experiences develop.

 BIPOC is rising in popularity because it is more nuanced than POC toward the unique history and experiences that Black and Indigenous people face in the United States.
 Black people suffer unnecessarily because the color of our skin is not valued in a white-centric society.
 Indigenous people are continually erased, stolen from, and neglected American society.

 While each individual race has their own struggles and none overshadows another, in the United States I believe it to be important to single out the Indigenous and Black experiences.

 Hence why I personally like using BIPOC over POC when generally referring to non-white people.

 This term often describes Black Americans who have a family history that directly links to African enslaved people who were brought to the United States as part of the Trans-Atlantic slave trade, between the 17th and 19th centuries.

 Because of the trans-Atlantic slave trade and systematic, generational erasure of their culture, languages, religion, traditions, and histories, it’s extremely rare for African Americans to have knowledge of their historical, ethnic, and cultural roots because they were systematically and generational removed.
 Over the centuries these races, cultures, and traditions were blended and created something else completely—this is the African American identity.

-OR, someone might identify as African American if they’re like me: my father is Jamaican and my mom is white/American.
+Someone might simply identify as Black-American if they’re like me: my father is Jamaican and my mom is white/American.
 I’m biracial but visibly Black, but being born and raised outside of Jamaica I don’t feel comfortable claiming to be Caribbean-American, because while that may be true technically (ethnically?), it’s not true culturally.